 • The Congress organisers shall become observer members of the Executive Committee.

 • The administrative bodies of the WAB are the General Assembly, the Executive Committee, the Auditing Committee, and other committees.

-Consisting of 1 President, 2 Vice-presidents, 1 Secretary General and 13 Committee members from different countries and 3 Observers.
+Consisting of 1 President, 2 Vice-presidents, 1 Secretary General, 1 Treasurer and 12 Committee members from different countries and 1 Observer.